-Fall semester 2014 is here!
+Fall semester 2016 is here!
 If you are a new student or faculty member, welcome.
 If you’ve been around a while, welcome back.

 To help with the back-to-school rush, the UMKC IS Call Center will be open this weekend:

-- Saturday, August 23rd from 11am to 4pm
+- Saturday, August 20th from 11am to 5pm

-- Sunday, August 24th from 12pm to 6pm
+- Sunday, August 21st from 12pm to 6pm

 Information Services will also have staff on-site at Volker campus residence halls:

-- Friday, August 22nd from 11am to 4pm (Oak Hall classroom and Johnson Hall lounge)
+- Friday, August 19th from 12pm to 5pm (Oak Hall classroom)

 We encourage students with questions or connectivity issues to visit the on-site staff during one of these times.
 If you have any other questions, or would like to learn more about IT resources at UMKC please visit our Getting Started with IT Resources for Students guide at: http://www.umkc.edu/is/gettingstarted/students/

 If you are a new faculty member, or are curious about what IT resources are available to faculty, visit our Getting Started with IT Resources for Faculty guide at http://www.umkc.edu/is/gettingstarted/faculty/.